Quatton/qwex/apps/cli/README.md

-# ROAM CLI
+# QWEX CLI

-Command-line interface for submitting and managing jobs on the ROAM platform.
+Command-line interface for submitting and managing jobs on the QWEX platform.

 ## 🎯 **Purpose**

 The CLI provides a user-friendly command-line interface for:
-- Submitting jobs to the ROAM cluster
+- Submitting jobs to the QWEX cluster
 - Monitoring job status and logs
 - Managing job lifecycle (cancel, retry)
 - Configuring API endpoints and authentication